 Diesel Exhaust Fluid (DEF) is a urea-based solution designed specifically for use in SCR (Selective Catalytic Reduction) systems to reduce NOx emissions from diesel engines.
 Sun Coast Resources, Inc. is a dedicated supplier of AirBlueFluids DEF.

-BlueDEF® Diesel Exhaust Fluid meets ISO Standards 22241 for purity and composition and is American Petroleum Institute (API) certified.
-Sun Coast is an American wholesale DEF distributor servicing the contiguous United States.
+AirBlueFluids DEF meets ISO 22241 for purity and composition, and is American Petroleum Institute (API) certified.
+Sun Coast is a wholesale DEF distributor serving the contiguous United States.

-Sun Coast and AirBlueFluids, Inc. are dedicated to meeting your DEF needs, in connection with the U.S. Environmental Protection Agency’s Tier II Bin 5 Emission Standards Upgrade.
+Sun Coast and AirBlueFluids are dedicated to meeting your DEF needs, to comply with the U.S. Environmental Protection Agency’s Tier II Exhaust Emission Standards.

 DEF is available in a variety of storage and dispensing methods.
-Storage options consist of various size containers, such as bulk, totes, bottles or jugs.
+The storage options we offer include various size containers, such as bulk, totes, bottles and jugs.

 Diesel exhaust fluid is one of the key elements of the Selective Catalytic Reduction (SCR) process used by most medium and heavy-duty engine builders to meet EPA 2010 regulations.
 When injected into the exhaust stream and passed over a catalyst, DEF helps convert NOx into nitrogen gas and water vapor – two harmless and natural components of the air we breathe.